zenria/binrep/README.md

 ### Available signature method

+Artifacts are hashed and the associated metadata (filename+hash) is signed using some crypto signature algorithm.
+Binrep supports two kinds of algorithms: HMAC_SHAxxx (symmetric) or ED25519 (asymmetric):

-`HMAC_SHA256`, `HMAC_SHA384`, `HMAC_SHA512` publisher & repository readers can agree on what key to use by using the key_id field.
+`HMAC_SHA256`, `HMAC_SHA384`, `HMAC_SHA512` publisher & repository readers must agree on what key to use by using the key_id field.

+`ED25519` use an asymmetric key pair for signing and verifying.
+Only the publisher needs the private key.
+The right key is also chosen with a key_id.

 ### Shared HMAC-SHAxxx secret key

-Artifacts are hashed and the associated metadata (filename+hash) is signed using some crypto signature algorithm.
-Currently, binrep only supports HMAC-SHAxxx signature, pull & push clients must share a secret key to verify metadata integrity.
+When using HMAC-SHAxxx signature, pull & push clients must share a secret key to verify metadata integrity.
 The signing key has an id thus, multiple keys can be configured.

 The key consists of 32/48/64 random bytes.
 It must be base64 encoded to be included in the binrep config files.